 As you have plenty of options, it’s quite easy to find the right person to help you.
 Start by asking friends and family as usually are a fantastic source of recommendations.

 If they can’t help then it’s worth asking your mortgage broker, lender or Independent Financial Adviser.
 All will be able to recommend at least a few options.

 While you can also talk to your estate agent, it’s likely they’ll get a commission from the solicitor for the recommendation.
 This usually means you’ll pay more and might not get as good service if you found them yourself.

-Online conveyancing has exploded in recent years and is usually very affordable.
+If you’re comfortable with buying items online, then consider online conveyancing as it can be more affordable.
 However, you might end up dealing with multiple people and spending time chasing them via email or phone.

 Check they are licensed

 Regardless of how you produce a shortlist, you should confirm they are correctly licensed.

 Conveyancers, on the other hand, must be members of the Council for Licenced Conveyancers.